what is happening in Paddington... today!

 To keep you informed of what is happening to preserve Paddington today here are some stories and resources to keep you informed on what volunteers and members of The Paddington Society do each and every week to preserve this unique place.

-• Februay 2019 - The Sydney Morning Herald's book reviewer Susan Wyndam
+• February 2019 - The Sydney Morning Herald's book reviewer Susan Wyndham

 puts the Paddington Society's just released 352-page book

 Paddington : a history under the scrutiny of the reader test

 says "Paddington changed from scary, to edgy, to trendy,

 to pricey".
 See what this book editor really thinks of this new

 benchmark book exploring the architecture, the people and special places this seminal village... from early Aboriginal times,